-As we always reiterate, you need to be sure to consult with legal representation and check that you are in compliance with local and national laws before implementing any program or policy for your company.
+To be safe, you should consult legal representation and check that you are in compliance with local, national, and industry related laws before implementing any program or policy for your company.

 Less Risk of Security Breaches

-A Shred-All Policy will take these types of mistakes out of the equation by removing the requirement to make those decisions and ensuring that no one in your company makes an $800,000 mistake.
+A shred-all policy takes breaches from paper files out of the equation by removing the uncertain decision making step and ensuring that no one in your company makes an $800,000 mistake.

 Identity theft and corporate espionage is a growing problem for businesses.
 Accidentally exposing your customers or employees personal information comes with grave consequences.
 If you’re a small business owner, there’s a chance that you could lose your business with just one breach.

-A Shred-All Policy will not only help your company comply with all the complex laws and regulations of your industry.
-Since all documents are destroyed after their appropriate retention times, you eliminate the need to update these policies as current laws change or new laws are added.
+A shred-all policy not only ensures that your company complies with all the complex laws and regulations of your industry, it also eliminates the need to update these policies as current laws change or new laws are created.

-- It’s easy to teach.
-Once you’re done with it- shred it.
+- They’re easy to teach.
+Once a document expires—shred it.

-- It’s easy to enforce.
+- They’re easy to enforce.
 Shred your documents.
-Don’t keep them.
+Don’t keep or trash them.

-There’s a lot of benefits to having a Shred-All Policy in place.
-Not only will it make your shredding process easier, it will save your company time, decrease the risk of a data breach, and allow you to recycle all the documents that you shred.
-It just might be worth considering.
+Shred all policies provide many benefits.
+They save your company time, decrease the risk of a data breach, and allow you to recycle all the documents that you shred.

-Shred Nations offers secure document shredding services for businesses, and government agencies throughout the United States.
-We have several options to keep up with your ongoing shredding- we can schedule a truck to pick up your paper for off site shredding, or we can even send a mobile shredding truck to your office so you can ensure it’s securely destroyed while you watch.
+Shred Nations offers secure document shredding service options for businesses and government agencies throughout the United States.
+We have several options to keep up with your ongoing shredding:

 To get started, fill out the form to the right, or give us a call at (800) 747-3365.
 Within minutes, you’ll have free, no obligation quotes from secure, professional shredding companies in your area.